 - your intelligence,

 - your preparedness for the program – both academically and personally,

 - your ability to face the challenges of grad school, and

 - how this school would help you reach closer to the goals of your life.

 You can display your intelligence by the way you write and frame the SoP.
 Try to maintain a logical flow in the essay where one paragraph merges into the next one in a very subtle manner.
 Don’t wander away into personal stories, try to keep it as focussed as you can.
 Every sentence you write should increase your chances of being selected

 Keeping it short while touching all the points mentioned above is the secret sauce to a good SoP.
 No one will even bother to read the whole thing if it is too long.
-Consider it like a girl’s skirt, long enough to cover all the necessary stuff, but short enough to invigorate the interests of the viewers ;).
-The SoP is like a canvas and the words are the palette of colours; paint the most beautiful picture that you can to express yourself.
+It should be long enough to cover all the necessary stuff, but short enough to invigorate the interests of the viewers.
+The SoP is like a canvas and the words are the palette of colors; paint the most beautiful picture that you can to express yourself.